-WRITTEN & ORAL COMMUNICATION
+WRITTEN COMMUNICATION SKILLS

-Upon successful completion of ENGL& 101 and/or CMST 220, students will:
+Upon successful completion of the communication distribution requirements for the Associates Degree, students will:

 - Craft, develop, and support a specific, debatable thesis. - Draft and refine a well-organized essay, speech, or other form of communication appropriate to context and audience. - Read critically and research effectively to support thesis. - Use appropriate writing and/ or communication strategies, standard grammar, and academic documentation conventions. - Demonstrate ethical standards in all phases of the writing and/or communication process to include using collaboration within academically appropriate guidelines.